cleder/awesome-python-testing/README.md

 ## Assertions

 - [Precisely](https://github.com/mwilliamson/python-precisely) - Precisely allows you to write precise assertions so you only test the behaviour you're really interested in.
 This makes it clearer to the reader what the expected behaviour is, and makes tests less brittle.
+- [sure](https://github.com/gabrielfalcao/sure) - An idiomatic assertion toolkit with human-friendly failure messages, inspired by RSpec Expectations and should.js.

 ## Object Factories